cupracer/container-image-suma-client/README.md

 # Requirements

 * This project requires Podman to work correctly.
 Docker does not seem to have the capability to run containers with Systemd on PID 1.
-* The host which runs Podman needs to be registered against SUSE Customer Center (SCC) or a local RMT server to be able to share its repository access (via "container-suseconnect-zypp") while building SLE-based images.
-See [here](#use-the-hosts-rmt-server-connection-to-retrieve-packages-for-image-building) to learn how to share and use your RMT's CA certificate during image building.
+* The host which runs Podman needs to be registered against SUSE Customer Center (SCC) or a local RMT server to be able to share its repository access while building SLE-based images.
+See [Building images on SLE systems registered with RMT or SMT](#building-images-on-sle-systems-registered-with-rmt-or-smt) to learn about limitations on using SLE-based images and how to use your RMT's CA certificate during image building.

 # Checkout